Thursday, September 20, 2012

 We avoid the restaurants on the waterfront and opt for The Knot Pub.
 It turns out to be an excellent selection and we learn the only restaurant open year around.

-This water station (used by horses) sits in the middle of the street directly in front of the pub.
 A walk up the hill takes us to St. John's Anglican Church, one of the most beautiful we have seen.

 One of the pictures shows a picture of the church about 10 years ago when it almost burnt to the ground.
 The entire town rallied to save this beautiful & inspiring house of worship.
 And now that we've gone from pubs to churches, we must move on!